pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 _If you already understand BOSH you can skip to the next section on CFCR architecture._

 BOSH is a toolchain that help teams operate complex software.
-By deploying software with BOSH, your services will have multi-IaaS support, it'll be highly availble, self healing in the face of infrastructure failures, and easy to scale.
+By deploying software with BOSH, your services will have multi-IaaS support, it'll be highly available, self healing in the face of infrastructure failures, and easy to scale.

 BOSH was designed with these features so it can deploy complex platforms like Cloud Foundry and now Kubernetes.
 Like Kubernetes, BOSH is made up of several components.
 In fact, if you understand the components of Kubernetes, you can often find direct analogues in BOSH.